WWF Road to WrestleMania: Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic, earning an average score of 62 out of 100, based on 7 critics reviews.
+The game received "mixed" reviews according to video game review aggregator website Metacritic, earning an average score of 62 out of 100, based on 7 critics reviews.

 Computer and Video Gamess staff gave the game a 6/10, criticizing the 2D graphics and the awkward controls, but praised the "cheesy intros" and content, declaring it better than Fire Pro Wrestling, but inferior to the SmackDown games.
 Nintendo Powers reviews gave it a collective score of 3.2/5.

 Conversely, IGNs Nix reviewed the game extremely negatively, referring to it as a "rehash of the GBC game...that got canned for not measuring up last year", and noted the graphics as being "the bare minimum of what the GBA can do...three animations of the Rock Bottom don't cut it", ultimately giving the game a 3/10 score.